5 Exciting MPH Jobs

 3. Health Policy Analyst

 Federal and state organizations need smart, dedicated analysts to guide policy decisions.
 A master’s degree in public health with a focus on health policy or health management is the ideal degree for these positions.
-Analysts must be passionate and committed to advancing evidence-based health practices.
-Legislative experience or interest is also important because analysts will need to communicate with elected officials.
+Analysts must be passionate and committed to advancing evidence-based health practices to reduce health risks for entire communities.
+Legislative experience or interest is also important because analysts will need to communicate with elected officials about how to implement public health programs.

 Related: How Do You Become a Health Policy Nurse?